przemastro/przemastro/README.md

 - 👋 Hi, I’m Przemysław
-- 👀 I’m interested in ...
 - 🌱 I’m currently learning OpenGL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Please see my CV https://github.com/przemastro/cv
 - 📫 How to reach me przemyslaw.jagodzinski84@gmail.com

 <!---
 przemastro/przemastro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.